kameshwarchurendra/amazon-report-powerbi/README.md

-amazon report with the help of power bi
+Amazon sell report with the help of power bi